scrumpy/support/integrations/github.md

 * 👉 Just the push event
 * ✅ Active

+## Reference a Story in Your Commit Message

+If your repository is connected successfully, you can mark stories as done with your commit messages.
+Here are a few examples:

+> working on the feature, see #1

+> references #1, see #2

+> fix this nasty bug (implement #42)

+You can use other keywords, too.
+Here is a complete list of all recognized keywords to link your commits to stories:

+* addresses, re, references, ref, refs, see

 ## Mark Stories as Complete

-If your repository is connected successful you are can mark stories as done with your commit messages.
+If your repository is connected successfully, you can mark stories as done with your commit messages.
 Here are a few examples:

 > adding more cats, fix #1